michaelrosstarr/michaelrosstarr/README.md

 <h1 align="center">Hi 👋, I'm Michael</h1>

-<p align="center">Hey 👋, I'm Michael, but I also go as Sloth in some places.
+<p align="center">I'm Michael, but I also go as Sloth in some places.
 I'm a proudly South African freelance fullstack web developer.
 Being an avid gamer, I play games 🤣 but also listen to music from time to time ~ as in, I'm always listening to music.
 I'm currently purusing my post graduate honours level degree in Multimedia, with a focus on Mixed Reality.</p>

 <div align="center">
   <a href="https://stats.fm/michaelrosstarr"><img src="https://img.shields.io/badge/Stats.fm-1ED760?style=for-the-badge&logo=spotify&logoColor=white" alt="Stats.fm Link"/></a>